pwaring/dns-sync-zone/README.md

 which already exist and then adding those specified in a file.
 This effectively syncronises the nameserver zone with the one in the file.

+## Usage

+For help, run `./sync-zone.py -h`, which will print all the options.

 Running via `pipenv`:

 ```